Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Study on an AI and Robotic Coach for Physical Stroke Rehabilitation Therapy

 To collect diverse opinions during interviews, we recruited four therapists from three rehabilitation centers (1 male and 3 females; 35.75 $\pm$ 7.14 years old) with various experiences and disciplines: $\mu=12.50$, $\sigma=9.04$ years in stroke rehabilitation; 3 occupational therapists, who focus on helping patients to better engage in their daily livings and 1 physiotherapist, who treats patient's actual impairment from a biomechanical perspective (Table \ref{tab:hri-study-design-tps}).
-The occupational therapists (TP1, TP2, TP 3) have also experience as physiotherapists during their careers.
+The occupational therapists (TP 1, TP 2, TP 3) have also experience as physiotherapists during their careers.
 In addition, we ensured the diversity of five post-stroke survivors (4 males and 1 female; 59.00 $\pm$ 4.64 years old) with various phases of the stroke, functional abilities, and experiences in stroke rehabilitation: $\mu=3.16$, $\sigma=3.59$ years since stroke; one post-stroke with low functional ability without voluntary control of hands (PS 2), three moderate functional abilities (PS 1, 3, 5), and one high functional ability (PS 4).
 We also collected post-stroke survivors' experience with technology through questionnaires measuring familiarity with technologies designed by the Center for Research and Education on Aging and Technology Enhancement (CREATE) \cite{beer2012domesticated,czaja2006factors}.
 Post-stroke survivors rated their experience with technologies on a 7-point scale (1 = strongly disagree, 2 = disagree, 3 = slightly disagree, 4 = neutral, 5 = slightly agree, 6 = agree, 7 = strong agree on experience with technology, personal computers, smartphones, and robots).
+A low score on technology experience (e.g. 1.0) indicates that a post-stroke survivor barely has experience with recent technologies (e.g. a personal computer, a smartphone, a robot).

-Overall, post-stroke survivors have diverse levels of experience with technology (3.20 $\pm$ 2.05 score of technology experience as shown in Table \ref{tab:hri-study-design-patients}).
-Three post-stroke survivors reported that they have familiarity with technology, personal computers, and smartphones, but two post-stroke survivors have no experience with smartphones.
+Overall, post-stroke survivors have diverse levels of experience with technology (3.20 $\pm$ 2.05 score of technology experience in Table \ref{tab:hri-study-design-patients}).
+Three post-stroke survivors reported that they are somewhat familiar with technology, personal computers, and smartphones, but two post-stroke survivors with 1.4 and 1.0 technology experience scores reported no experience with smartphones.
 None of the post-stroke survivors have experience with robots.